18arendall/choose-your-adventure/The-sandy-place-with-spice/Scene15H.md

 ## :hocho: Scene 15H: Watch the group

-You watch the group closely and you see as a couple of them keep watching over their shoulder.
+You watch the group closely and you see as a couple of them keep looking over their shoulder.

 - [Call for Backup](./Scene16G.md)